Clean House: Behind-the-scenes

 Debi Gutierrez filled in for Niecy Nash in four episodes in 2007, "The Blount Family", "The Cohen Family", "The Bunce Family, and "The Freitz Family", while Nash was away filming Reno 911!: Miami.
 Style network stated that they were not replacing Nash with Gutierrez.
-Some people say Gutierrez was not chosen due to her "bullying" in one episode she hosted.
-She was attempting to convince a woman to give up her shoes.
-When she said, "Then do it without bitching", the woman gave up the shoes, and ran out crying to her husband saying that Debi bullied her.

 In April 2015, some of the former cast members, including Niecy Nash, Mark Brunetz, Trish Suhr, and Matt Iseman, met up for a reunion and interview on The Hallmark Channel, discussing former home remodels, their time on the show, and past Clean House yard sales.